2017–18 FC Barcelona season: December

 On 2 December, Barcelona were held to a 2–2 draw by Celta Vigo at the Camp Nou.
 Iago Aspas scored at the 20-minute mark, but Messi equalized within a few minutes.
 Luis Suárez put Barça in the lead in the second half, but again, the score was equalized by Maxi Gómez.

 On 5 December, Barcelona defeated Sporting Lisbon 2–0, with a goal from a Paco Alcácer header, and an own goal from ex-Barça player Jérémy Mathieu.

 On 10 December, Barcelona won against Villarreal 0–2 at Estadio de la Cerámica.
 Both goals came late into the game, with one each scored by Messi and Suárez.
 Villarreal's Raba got a direct red for a challenge on Sergio.
 Messi's goal equalled the record in Europe's major leagues of the Bayern Munich striker Gerd Müller with 525 goals with one club.

-On 17 December, Barcelona won against La Coruña 4–0, Suárez and Paulinho scored two goals each on a fabulous night for both.
+On 17 December, Barcelona won against La Coruña 4–0, Suárez and Paulinho scored two goals each.

 On 23 December, Barcelona defeated Real Madrid 0–3 at the Bernabéu.
 Suárez, Messi and Aleix Vidal each scored a goal that saw the Blaugrana head into the Christmas break 14 points clear of the defending champions.